A local automaton for the 2D toric code: Introduction

-From this suppression, we then show that the logical failure probability remains suppressed on the order of $\exp(-\alpha L^\beta)$ for some positive constants $\alpha, \beta$ for an exponential amount of time in $L^\beta$ so long as the noise rate is below $O(A^{-1/\gamma})$.
+The main theorem that we prove can be summarized as follows: \begin{theorem}[Informal, fault tolerance of toric code automaton] Construct the iterated fault tolerant simulation of it $FT^{\log_3 L }(\mathcal{\cI_0})$.
+Assuming a $p$-bounded gadget error model, there exist positive constants $A, \gamma$ such that the logical error rate is $(Ap^\gamma)^{L^{\left \lfloor(\log_3 2)/k\right \rfloor}}$-bounded where $k \leq 34$. \end{theorem} From this suppression, we then show that the logical failure probability remains suppressed on the order of $\exp(-\alpha L^\beta)$ for some positive constants $\alpha, \beta$ for an exponential amount of time in $L^\beta$ so long as the noise rate is below $O(A^{-1/\gamma})$.
 We remark that during this time, the state evolved under our automaton has the following unusual property: if it is fault-tolerantly terminated by destructive on-site Pauli measurements, the logical state can be correctly recovered from these measurements \emph{without} needing the spacetime history of past measurements.
 This is strikingly different from logical state readout with the usual methods (which, in addition, would require storing a spacetime measurement record for time proportional to the distance of the code).
 Thus, the logical state remains \emph{efficiently recoverable} even after an exponentially long time.
 In addition, we show that a toric code logical state can be fault-tolerantly initialized in $\mathrm{poly}(L)$ time.

+Numerical simulations of the noisy operation of our construction are shown in Sec.~\ref{sec:num-sim-and-conj}; these results are tentative because the spacetime volume of the circuits grows exponentially with the level of the hierarchy, and we did not optimize our construction for performance.
+Nevertheless, already after few iterations of the simulation, one can see the suppression of the effective logical error rate as one increases the hierarchy level.